carologistics/clips_executive/clips_executive/cx_docs/extensions/reinforcement_learning.rst

 This extension leverages the `Gymnasium`_ framework, a modern and extensible toolkit for RL environments.
 It provides a Python-based ROS node that bridges the Gymnasium API with CLIPS, allowing bidirectional communication between the rule-based and learning components.

-CLIPS can act as the high-level controller — managing symbolic knowledge, rules, and goals — while the RL node handles low-level control or adaptive behaviors learned from experience.
+CLIPS can act as the high-level controller, managing symbolic knowledge, rules, and goals, while the RL node handles low-level control or adaptive behaviors learned from experience.

 Additionally, this extension includes utilities to: